ajkenny84/Temporary/README.md

 All open work items (bugs, features, etc).
 Direct bug reports go here.
+The Milestones sub-tab can be viewed to see how many work items are still in-progress for a release version.
 If you have a feature request, please start a thread in Discussions.